Kazaz-Or/my-projects/README.md

 <h3>Learning Projects</h3>

 - [AVData-WebApp](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/projects/AVData-WebApp) Analysis & Visualisation of property data from a formatted CSV file that is uploaded by the user
-- [PerformanceMonitor](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/projects/PerformanceMonitor) A simple python tool built with tkinter to run as a desktop application and perform monitoring to your PC's spec (CPU & MEM) & Performs a simple speed test
 - [Brithday Reminder App Using React and WebDriverIO](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/projects/BirthdayReminderReactApp/brithday-reminder-app) A very small app created with React for learning purposes and experimenting with WDIO.

 <h3>Scripts</h3>